amah/async/documentation.markdown

 It takes at least one callback object as parameter that must be notified exactly one time on completion of the asynchronous
 function:
-* `k.completed(R r)` when the function completed successluly with the asynchronous function output passed as parameter R to the callback.
+* by calling the method `k.completed(R r)` when the function completed successluly with the asynchronous function output passed as parameter R to the callback.
 This function should be call at the tail call position to have asynchronous flows work properly.
-* `k.error(Throwable e)` to report any exception occured during the asynchronous function execution.
+* by calling the method `k.error(Throwable e)` to report any exception occured during the asynchronous function execution.

 The asynchronous function has no return value and must not throw any exception because both should be reported to the callback object.
 The